vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > Nevertheless we, according to his promise, look for new heavens and a new earth, *wherein dwelleth righteousness*.
 {% ct '2 Peter 3:13' %}

-> And there shall in no wise enter into it *any thing that defileth, neither whatsoever worketh abomination, or maketh a lie*: but they which are written in the Lamb's book of life.
+> And there shall in no wise enter into it *any thing that defileth, neither whatsoever worketh abomination, or maketh a lie*: but they which are written in the Lamb’s book of life.
 {% ct 'Revelation 21:27' %}

 Because heaven is a place where righteousness dwells, any person who clings to sin cannot be happy there.